 Another way to get smart with your kitchen cabinets is by having ones that go all the way up to the ceiling.
 As compared to the walls, the cleaning and maintenance basics are easier with wooden cabinets, provided that you invest in high-quality material.
 This will cut down the cleaning requirements and also give you additional space for pantry storage in your kitchen.

 Select a low-maintenance countertop

 An obvious strategy to design a low-maintenance kitchen is to opt for a countertop that is made of an easy-to-maintain material.
 Look for a nonporous and stain-resistant countertop material that you clean easily.
 Choices like quartz, porcelain, and stainless steel are preferred by busy homeowners.
-Also, ensure that the countertop need not be sealed time and again because this increases the regular maintenance needs.
+Also, ensure that the countertop need not to be sealed time and again because this increases the regular maintenance needs.